ThreatConnect-Inc/tcex/tests/README.md

 * @mj - are we still supporting DELETE operation on workflow event? with deleted reason?
 * @mj - can a note be added to a workflow event during creation?
 * @mj - is deletedReason still a supported field.
+* @mj - is linkText used/needed or valid?
 * @bpurdy - notes method does not have tql_filter.
 * @mj - TQL keyword deletedReason valid?
 * @mj - TQL keyword link required? does not appear to be useful.